DYLAN

 from his father's house in Swansea and of his mother's possessions when

-Writing Shed On the walking trail before reaching the house itself hinted at by its
+the walking trail before reaching the house itself hinted at by

-roof among the cliff side trees is the Writing Shed, a green wooden building,
+its roof among the cliff side trees is a green

 for what he wanted to say.
 On the walls are images of some of his favorite